mitchpaulus/dotfiles/notes/vim.md

 - Can use `@Spell` and `@NoSpell` flags to mark where spell checking should and shouldn't occur. [link](https://unix.stackexchange.com/a/31155/296724).

+- Have run into issue using the `\zs` and `\ze` patterns.
+The lookahead/lookbehind assertions seems to work fine.

 ## Constantly Reload File for Demo